jywei02/jywei02.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi there!
 I’m a Master of Science student in Mechanical Engineering at the University of Washington, Seattle.
 My work centers on advanced fluid control for artificial kidney systems and high-throughput image processing for aerospace applications.
 Master thesis title: <em>A Study of the Portable and Fully Automated Artificial Kidney</em>.
-During my master's study, I’m honored to work with <a href="https://www.me.washington.edu/facultyfinder/dayong-gao" target="_blank">Professor Dayong Gao</a>.
+During my master's study, I feel very fortunate to have worked under the guidance of Professor <a href="https://www.me.washington.edu/facultyfinder/dayong-gao" target="_blank">Dayong Gao</a>.

 Under Review